 Setting up a Private e-mail Address

 If you want to send and receive personal e-mail it is possible to set up your own e-mail address which only you will have access to as long as you keep your username and password private.
 You can set up a web-based e-mail address so you can access e-mail from any computer with an internet connection by logging on at the main site of the provider you have chosen.
-Both Hushmail and Protnmail offer free encrypted email services which offer security for your mail echanges, either on a personal level or when engaging with a counsellor.
+Protonmail offers free encrypted email services which offer security for your mail exchanges, either on a personal level or when engaging with a counsellor.

 How do I choose where to use the internet?

-If you are seeking privacy the safest way will be somewhere you are unlikely to be disturbed, or that others could view the screen whilst you are writing an email etc. Examples of where it might be difficult to ensure privacy might be at a local library, or Internet cafes for example.
+If you are seeking privacy the safest way will be somewhere you are unlikely to be disturbed, or that others could view the screen or hear whilst you are writing an email or in a webcam session with your counsellor.

 Your website history / cache file

 Your computer automatically keeps a history of the web pages you visit and may save graphics, cookies and other files to your computer.
 This means others can find out which websites you have visited by looking through your computer's history or cache file.
 You can clear your history or empty your cache file in your browser's settings.

 Click on the Tools menu (in the row at the top of the browser).